The Best Comic Books & Graphic Novels of 2021

 Letterer: Simon Bowland

-This one-shot from TKO might not be the typical fare for a list like this, but one-shots—especially those not associated with Marvel or DC-type universes—are an art of their own, and Paknadel and Hickman have it figured out in Hand Me Down.
+Paknadel and Hickman provide everything you want from a standalone one-off in Hand Me Down.
 The story seamlessly combines the supernatural with a slice of life story that manages to surprise repeatedly over its short 16 pages.
 The married couple at the center of the story is in trouble, though only Lyra knows it.
 Reuben is too obsessed with climbing the ladder at work to notice.
 He's excited to have moved the family to a white, suburban neighborhood that denotes a rising social standing.
 Their evolving lifestyle doesn't sit quite right with Lyra, who is Black.
-After Lyra flees a party thrown by the revered “Magnus from work,” Reuben stays behind and something takes over him.
+After Lyra flees a party thrown by the revered “Magnus from work,” Reuben stays behind and something takes him over.
 It’s a delicate balance between a quiet story about a marriage in dire straits and Hellboy-esque stories of the occult.